Caput Succedaneum in a Newborn

 What increases the risk of caput succedaneum?

 Extracting the baby with forceps or vacuum extraction can contribute to caput succedaneum.
 Longer deliveries can too, and bigger babies, especially if the baby has been sitting low in the birth canal for a long time before being born.
+Things that negatively affect fetal cerebral blood flow can increase the risk too, like the physical stresses of labor and delivery.

 What is the difference between caput succedaneum and cephalohematoma?

 Both involve swelling or bumps on the baby’s head.
 But caput succedaneum is swelling caused by pressure on the baby’s head.
-Cephalohematoma is caused by bleeding beneath the scalp.
+Cephalohematoma is caused by bleeding beneath the baby’s scalp.

 What are the causes of caput succedaneum?